galvdat-hthieu/vgupe2024_team2/README.md

 ```
 ├─ .document
 │  └─ diagrams: Contains diagrams related to the project.
-│  └─ photos: Stores UI screenshots of the project.
 ├─ Bibliotech
 ├─ control: contains configurations, views, URL mappings, models, and migration files essential for these operations.
 ├─ front-end template